learnbit/mfe-taller-todo/README.md

 todo-app also can be run independently or it can be reused in the todo-host app.

-todo-host (Host of the micro frontend)
+- todo-host (Host of the micro frontend)

-todo-app (Micro frontend)
+- todo-app (Micro frontend)

-Local storage (check context and reducer components) was used to store the data across browser refreshes.
+Note: Local storage (check context and reducer components) was used to store the data across browser refreshes.

 ###  Components in todo-app: